Iftikhar31/Code_translation_compiler_bug/C++_Bugs/Bug3/tagged_types_error_118061.md

 This test case triggers compiler error for tagged types.
-For more details, please refer https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118061
+For more details, please refer https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118061.
+The direct conversion to Java or other languages is not possible as some C-specific constructs like sizeof() are not supported by Java, Python, C#, and Rust directly.
+Instead, the conversion algorithm applied some equivalent logic which might not be appropriate.